Mark-McCracken/online-boutique/marks-readme.md

 1. Import the DNS managed zone, so it can be referenced by the DNS record:
 `terraform import google_dns_managed_zone.k8s_careers_mark projects/$(gcloud config get-value project)/managedZones/k8s-careers-mark`
 1. Create the DNS record, referencing the managed zone and Load Balancer IP address
+1. Modify the redis-cart yaml, adding a PVC, and changing the volume mounted from emptyDir to a PVC
+1. Re-run skaffold deployment

 ## Summary of mistakes...